cameronterry/dark-matter/readme.md

 # WARNING

-**Whilst the terms and conditions of this plugin do not ask you to surrender your soul to us... but once it has finished breaking your site it might feel that it has!**
+**Whilst the terms and conditions of this plugin do not ask you to surrender your soul to us... once it has finished breaking your site, it might as well feel that it has!**

 # Dark Matter